apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How Elon Musk became Trump’s biggest supporter**
+**Missouri elementary school names building after beloved custodian**

-You can read more about it [here](https://www.cnn.com/2024/10/18/politics/video/elon-musk-trump-campaign-danny-freeman-ebof-digvid).
+You can read more about it [here](https://www.cbsnews.com/news/missouri-swedeborg-elementary-school-names-building-after-custodian-claudene-wilson/).

 ## Requirements
 - Python 3.8